Adriatic Yacht Charter

 How Much Does It Cost To Charter a Yacht in the Adriatic?

-Charter costs in the Adriatic vary by yacht type and season: catamarans typically range from $6,500–$16,000, sailing yachts from $5,500–$13,000, motor yachts from $16,000–$85,000+, and superyachts from $130,000–$330,000+ per week.
-Additional expenses include fuel, provisioning, marina fees, taxes, park permits, and crew gratuities.
+Adriatic yacht charter costs vary by yacht type and season, with catamarans from around $6,500 per week, sailing yachts from $5,500, motor yachts from $16,000, and superyachts from approximately $130,000.
+Additional costs such as fuel, provisioning, marina fees, taxes, park permits, and crew gratuities should also be considered when budgeting.

 What Are the Most Popular Activities in the Adriatic?